orbcode/orbuculum/README.md

  be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe).

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (6th May) is that ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
-Orbcat (to cat and mix multiple ITM channels simulteneously) has just been added.
+The current status (7th May) is that ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
+Orbcat (to cat and mix multiple ITM channels simulteneously) has just been added, as has Orbtop to provide a 'top' utility.
 I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
-For now the 'happy flows' are working OK.*
+For now the 'happy flows' are working OK but the stuff might not look too pretty.*

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded